 Daniel 9 prophecies a period of 490 years.
 It also predicts a messiah appears.
-In some Bible translations the messiah appears at the end of the first 49 years.
+In some Bible translations, the messiah appears at the end of the first 49 years.
 Other translations the messiah appears close to the end of the 490 years.
-This difference in the translations is due to assumptions with respect to punctuation, for there was no punctuation in the originally text of Daniel 9.
+This difference in the translations is due to assumptions with respect to punctuation, for there was no punctuation in the original text of Daniel 9.
 This article shows that the messiah appears close to the end of the 490 years.

 The Two Translations

 In the RSV and some other translation of Daniel 9:25 the messiah appears after 49 years:

 “… from the going forth of the word to restore and build Jerusalem to the coming of an anointed one, a prince, there shall be seven weeks.
 Then for sixty-two weeks it shall be built again …”

 The AB, ERV and NEB follow a similar translation.
 Given this translation, the messiah cannot be Jesus Christ because the decree to restore Jerusalem was issued more than 400 years before Christ, as will be discussed below.